Leadership Job Descriptions

 Term of Office

-Per committee, subcommittee or task force charge.
-Typically two years with reappointment for one consecutive two‐year term.
+Per committee, subcommittee, council, working group, or task force charge.
+Typically one year with the possibility of reappointment for two consecutive one year terms

 Method of Appointment

-Members shall be appointed by the President‐Elect, in consultation with the President and the Chief Executive Officer.
+Members shall be appointed by the President and/or Vice President in consultation with the Chief Executive Officer.
 Ex officio members shall serve automatically.

 Accountability